Immigration vs. Poverty: Causal Impact on Demand for Redistribution in a Survey Experiment

 Date Written: August 7, 2019

-We investigate how preferences over both the ﬁnancing and the provision of redistributive policies are aﬀected by immigration and poverty.
-We ﬁnd that information about immigration has a negative impact on demanded redistributive taxation among middle income respondents and a positive one among low income earners, while information about poverty has no impact.
-On the provision side, middle income respondents increase desired public expenditure in response to both immigration and poverty, while low income respondents reduce desired public expenditure in response to immigration.
-These heterogeneities are respectively consistent and weakly consistent with protectionist reactions to immigration and poverty, and show that understanding the relationship between immigration, poverty and demand for redistribution requires in-depth investigations by population segment.
+Demand for and provision of redistributive public intervention, which had in the recent past given way to immigration in the political arena, bounced force-fully back at the onset of the economic consequences of the Covid pandemic.
+We investigate how demand for both the ﬁnancing and the provision of redistribution is aﬀected by immigration and poverty.
+Information about immigration has a negative impact on demanded redistributive taxation among high income respondents and a positive one among low income earners.
+Information about poverty has no impact.
+On the provision side, high income respondents increase desired public education expenditure in response to poverty, while low income respondents reduce desired education spending in response to immigration.
+These heterogeneities are consistent with protectionist reactions to immigration and poverty.

 Keywords: immigration, poverty, redistribution, survey experiment